Lilian Whiting: Career

-Whiting went to St. Louis, Missouri, in 1876, to pursue a career in journalist, remaining there for three years.
+Whiting went to St. Louis, Missouri, in 1876, to pursue a career in journalism, remaining there for three years.
 In the spring of 1879, through the acceptance of two papers on Margaret Fuller, Murat Halstead gave Whiting a place on his paper, the Cincinnati Commercial.
 After a year in Cincinnati, she went, in the summer of 1880, to Boston, Massachusetts, where she soon began to work for the Boston Evening Traveller as an art writer.
 To her writing on the art exhibitions and studio work in Boston and New York City, she added various miscellaneous contributions.
 In 1885, she was made the literary editor of the Traveller.
-In 1890, she resigned her place on the Traveller, and, three days after, she became the editor-in-chief of the Boston Budget.
-In that paper, she did the editorial writing, the literary reviews and a "Beau Monde" column.
+In 1890, she resigned from her place on the Traveller, and, three days after, she became the editor-in-chief of the Boston Budget.
+In that paper, she did the editorial writing, the literary reviews, and a "Beau Monde" column.

 Whiting passed part of 1896 to 1900 in Europe, principally in Paris, Rome, Florence, and London, and again part of 1903, 1905, 1906–7.
-She was the author of The World Beautiful, 3 volumes., 1st, 2d and 3d series; From Dreamland Sent (poems); After Her Death; The Story of a Summer; A Study of the Life and Poetry of Elizabeth Barrett Browning; Kate Field—a Record; The Spiritual Significance, 1900; The World Beautiful in Books, 1901; Boston Days, 1902; The Life Radiant, 1903; The Florence of Landor, 1900; The Outlook Beautiful, 1905; The Joy that no Man taketh from You, 1905; The Land of Enchantment, 1906; From Dream to Vision of Life, 1906; Italy, the Magic Land, 1907.
+She was the author of The World Beautiful, 3 volumes, 1st, 2d, and 3d series; From Dreamland Sent (poems); After Her Death; The Story of a Summer; A Study of the Life and Poetry of Elizabeth Barrett Browning; Kate Field—a Record; The Spiritual Significance, 1900; The World Beautiful in Books, 1901; Boston Days, 1902; The Life Radiant, 1903; The Florence of Landor, 1900; The Outlook Beautiful, 1905; The Joy that no Man taketh from You, 1905; The Land of Enchantment, 1906; From Dream to Vision of Life, 1906; Italy, the Magic Land, 1907.